yeehaw114/COP4521-Project/README.md

 ## Separation of work

 #### Zachary Lima:
-- Primarily worked on the django backend, creating and managing the different get and post endpoints in the server.
-He had created every single endpoint and implemented the user authentication as well.
+- Primarily worked on the Django backend, creating and managing all of the different endpoints in the server.
+Implemented user authentication as well.

 #### Alex Gonzalez:
 - Primarily handled front end application in Vue.js, as well as docker setup.
 Dockerized the application.